A Japanese Omakase in Singapore is very common in Singapore, where people here often seek good food surprises when meeting their loved ones.

 Moreover, the restaurant has 17 counter seats and 2 rooms for events and tables seating, so be sure to make a booking before you head down to the restaurant.

-Thus, if you are looking to book a private dining experience, you would be glad that Jun Omakase offers that to its customers upon request and booking!.
+If you’re looking to book a private dining experience, you’ll be glad that Jun Omakase offers that to its customers upon request and booking!.

 |Address||3 Church Street #01-01 Samsung Hub|

 |Operating Hours||Monday – Saturday: 11:30AM – 2:30PM, 5:15PM – 9:30PM|